itsToggle/trakt-scraper/README.md

     The executable string is the following: $show.query = @(-join("Jimmy.Fallon",".",$release_year,".",$release_month,".",$release_day))

     If a trakt show matches one of the titles in the exceptions.xml, the query is overwritten.

-    The only Problem I still encounter is that the date-formatted shows arent yet synced with trakt.
-I will work on that.

 WebUi:

 ![alt text](https://i.ibb.co/ZN9Gkgy/Screenshot-20210217-112410-Chrome.jpg)